 In combination with the ability to browse the in-line vocabulary and code table reference that PilotFish provides, our Friendly Name feature allows users to focus on logically mapping their data – and not waste time keeping track of what a field is or how it is defined.

-Leverage Our Expertise Won Over 15+ Years of Dealing with HL7 2.x Every Day
+Leverage Our Expertise with 22+ Years of Dealing with HL7 2.x Every Day

 As the complexity of HL7 v.2x data and implementations continues to grow, so will your integration challenges.
 With PilotFish, users not need be expert in HL7 v2, HL7 v3, FHIR, XML or any other data sources present in HL7 Interfacing.